 Each class will be a discussion of the readings as well as a discussion of how the readings relate to our everyday lives.
-That anything is possible.

-television-'Girls', 'It's Always Sunny In Philadelphia'?-to yourselves and your lives here on campus.
+That means that in addition to the readings, I will ask you to apply them to everything from music, cinema, television-'Girls', 'It's Always Sunny In Philadelphia'?-to yourselves and your lives here on campus.